 Japan is the land of long traditions, where hundreds of years of accumulated knowledge and experience are passed down from master to apprentice, from teacher to pupil.
-From ikebana flower arrangements to martial arts and kabuki theatre, each tradition has its own set of rules, procedures and schools of styles.
-Japanese chef knives are fashioned by techniques that were originally developed for making katana (samurai swords) over 1000 years ago.
+From ikebana flower arrangements to martial arts and kabuki theater, each tradition has its own set of rules, procedures and schools of styles.
+Japanese chef knivesare fashioned by techniques that were originally developed for making katana (samurai swords) over 1000 years ago.

-The shift from sword crafting to knife crafting began in the 1850’s when Commodore Matthew Perry’s “black ships” (steam boat) anchored in Edo (Tokyo) Bay, and demanded the emperor to open Japan’s long isolated ports to Western trade.
+The shift from sword crafting to knife crafting began in the 1850’s when Commodore Matthew Perry’s “black ships” (steam boats) anchored in Edo (Tokyo) Bay, and demanded the emperor to open Japan’s long isolated ports to Western trade.
 When the United States occupied Japan after World War II, General MacArthur banned the production and possession of katana.
 The ban forced large numbers of highly skilled craftsmen to turn their skills and attention to crafting kitchen knives.
-Although, the ban was repealed after seven years, the Japanese government continues to limit production to very few pieces a year.
+Although the ban was repealed seven years later, the Japanese government has continued to limit production of katana to very few pieces each year.
 However, the legacy and unforgettable sharpness of the katana still lives on in the heart of the kitchen 1200 years later.

 When Did Western Style Knives Develop?

-Earliest examples of contemporary Japanese swords date back to the 14th century and were crafted by Kaneuji and Kinju.
+The earliest examples of contemporary Japanese swords date back to the 14th century and were crafted by Kaneuji and Kinju.
 All craftsmen who stem from Kaneuji and Kinju are called Mino Smiths, based in Seki-city.
-Although, katana swords were originally intended for nobility or military heads, during the Muromachi (1392-1573) period katana swords began to be mass produced for trade and war.
+Although katana swords were originally intended for nobility or military heads, during the Muromachi (1392-1573) period, katana began to be mass produced for trade and war.

-In the beginning of the 14th century, Japan opened their trade ports to the Ming Dynasty (China) after being completely isolated for thousands of years.
+In the beginning of the 14th century, Japan opened their trade ports to China after being completely isolated for thousands of years.
 It is reported that more than one hundred thousand katana swords were exported to China during the Muromachi period.
 The freedom to interact with other countries brought new business opportunities that influenced the development of Japan's market and made way for new social classes.

-The victors of the Onin war overthrew the Muromachi Shogunates, which led to military leaders declaring themselves as feudal warlords of different regions and vying for for power.
-This state of Darwinism on a human scale marked the beginning of a century of civil strife, known as the Sengoku Jidai (Warring period 1467-1568).
+The victors of the Onin war overthrew the Muromachi Shogunates, which led to military leaders declaring themselves feudal warlords of different regions and vying for power.
+This state of Darwinism on a human scale marked the beginning of a century of civil strife, known as the Sengoku Jidai (Warring States period, 1467-1568).

 During the Sengoku period, Mino smiths in Seki were faced with an incredibly high demand for katana from different regimes.
-Regardless of the availability of firearms, only few utilized them due to the samurai code of conduct (bushido).
-Bushido dictates that fighting opponents face to face with a katana is the only honorable way to fight, therefore it was considered cowardly to kill from a distance.
-To meet these demands, the art of sword crafting became a production line of massed produced blades.
+Despite the availability of firearms, only few utilized them due to bushido, the samurai code of conduct.
+Bushido dictated that the only honorable way to fight an opponent was face to face with a katana, and considered it cowardly to kill from a distance.
+To meet these demands, the art of sword crafting became a production line of mass-produced blades.

-Although the mass produced blades had little artistic value, they were practical and met the needs of power hungry military heads.The mass production of katana swords represents the change and turmoil manifesting in Japan during the Muromachi and Sengoku period.
-Although nowadays, sword crafting is limited by the government to a few pieces a year, Seki’s historical background has made the city into the center of Western style knife production.
+Although these blades had little artistic value, they were practical and met the needs of power hungry military heads.The mass production of katana represents the change and turmoil manifesting in Japan during the Muromachi and Sengoku periods.
+Although today sword crafting is limited by the government to a few pieces a year, Seki’s historical background made the city into the center of Western style knife production.
 Craftsmen in Seki continue to polish strategies that have been passed down for hundreds of years and develop new advancements for kitchens worldwide.

 When Did Regional Traditional Japanese Knives Develop?